 The so-called Phantom Killer murdered five people in the town of Texarkana over a ten-week period between February and May of 1946.
 In all but the final killing, couples making out in parked cars were shot at by a man who wore a cloth mask over his head with cutout holes for the nose and eyes.
 The killings sparked a massive police manhunt, headed by Texas Ranger Captain M.T.
 ‘Lone Wolf’ Gonzaullus, which in turn brought the Phantom Killings to national press attention.
 With so much law enforcement attention focused on him, The Phantom then simply stopped his killing spree.
 A great many suspects were investigated by the police at the time and others have fallen under the microscope of amateur investigators since but nobody was ever arrested and the crime spree remains unsolved to this day.
 The incident was immortalised in The Town That Dreaded Sundown (1976) from director Charles B. Pierce, who grew up in Arkansas, and this has become something of a cult film.

 This is a quasi-remake of the Pierce film produced by Blumhouse, one of the major horror studios in the 2010s with successes to their name that include the likes of Paranormal Activity (2007), Insidious (2010), The Purge (2013) and various sequels to these.
 (See below for Blumhouse’s other films).
 The eye-opening name on the credits is that of Ryan Murphy who is better known as a high-profile tv producer/creator of shows such as Nip/Tuck (2003-10), Glee (2009-15), American Crime Story (2017– ) and Feud (2017– ).
-Murphy is not a name that you immediately associate with horror but has a number of credits in the genre with the greatly undervalued tv series American Horror Story (2011– ) and the slasher parody Scream Queens (2015-6), which had a brilliant first season before falling apart in a very silly second.
+Murphy is not a name that you immediately associate with horror but has a number of credits in the genre with the greatly undervalued tv series American Horror Story (2011– ) and the slasher parody Scream Queens (2015-6), which had a brilliant first season before falling apart in a very silly second, as well as the amazing true life serial killer biopic Dahmer – Monster: The Jeffrey Dahmer Story (2022) and the creepy true crime The Watcher (2022).
 Murphy has infrequently ventured onto cinema screens as director with the non-genre likes of Running with Scissors (2006) and Eat Pray Love (2010).
 Here he merely serves as producer and turns the director’s chair over to Alfonso Gomez-Rejon, a former Murphy tv director and producer who subsequently went on to make Me and Earl and the Dying Girl (2015) and The Current War (2017).

 The Town That Dreaded Sundown 2014 has been construed not so much as a remake or a sequel to the 1976 film but what has been called a ‘meta-sequel’ – a fictional film that takes place in a world where events are influenced by and mirror the original.
 We have had works like Scream 2 (1997) and Scream 3 (2000), and Victor Crowley (2017) that are meta-sequels to fictional in-universe films but, other than the opening of Book of Shadows: Blair Witch 2 (2000), this is the first meta-sequel to a real world film.
 This is no more cleverly demonstrated than the opening scene that has a killing take place against the backdrop of an outdoor revival screening of the 1976 film with the murder mirroring what is happening on screen.
 We also get an appearance from Denis O’Hare playing Charles B. Pierce, Jr., the real-life son of Charles B. Pierce, director of the 1976 film, who is played as a strange hermit and suggests clues to the identity of the new Phantom.
 We also have characters designed to pay homage to those in the 1976 film such as Anthony Anderson playing a Texas Ranger modelled on Ben Johnson’s Captain Morales and other minor characters.